adloky/smalls/benoni-b-ss.md

 **15.Bxd8 Qxd8⩱**

 This position was first seen in 0-1 (50) Grandelius,N (2570)-Hedman,E (2381) Falun 2012, which I've analyzed in the model games section in the main course.
 Black's position is fun to play!
-White?s king is stuck in the centre, especially if Black plays ...Nxf3+ followed by ...Bd4.
-White's rooks can?t be activated and we can quickly bring our forces towards the white king with ...Nd7, ...Qb6/...a5(+) and ...Re8.
+White's king is stuck in the centre, especially if Black plays ...Nxf3+ followed by ...Bd4.
+White's rooks can't be activated and we can quickly bring our forces towards the white king with ...Nd7, ...Qb6/...a5(+) and ...Re8.

 ## Benoni: 6. e4, 7. f4 #2